rdov/rdov.github.io/rdov_whitepaper.md

 *User* - Someone who uses a project, whether a business or an individual

+## Inspirational Works

+Some Simple Economics of Open Source -  Josh Lerner and Jean Tirole, The Journal of Industrial Economics Vol. 50, No. 2 (Jun., 2002), pp. 197-234

 ## Contributors

 Ira Miller

+## Legal

+The contributors views and opinions are their own.
+Google, Android, and all other proper nouns, property of their respctive owners.
+No relationship or association is intended or implied.

 Copyright the Contributors, who grant use under [CC by 4.0](https://creativecommons.org/licenses/by/4.0/).